tmoldwin/DBasisHDA/shd31/readme.txt

 ####    Performance    ####
 ###########################

 The performance of SHD is stable, for both computation time and memory use.
 The initialization and preprocess time of SHD is linear in the size of input hypergraph.
-The computation time is intuitively linear in the product of (output hyperedges) and (number of input hyperedges).
+The computation time is intuitively linear in the product of (output minimal hitting sets) and (number of input hyperedges) / 2^(average size of minimal hitting sets).

 Memory usage of SHD is very stable.
 It is an advantage compared to other implementations.
 The memory usage of SHD is almost linear in the size of the input database.
 Approximately SHD uses integers at most three times as much as the database size, which is the sum of the sizes of each hyperedge.
 The memory usage of the other implementations increases as the increase of the number of hyperedges, but that of SHD does not.

 ##################################